Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: The variational principle for metric and simplicial trees

 Recall\footnote{See Section \ref{subsec:unitbundle}.} that we have a canonical projection $\G X\ra T^1 X$ which associates to a geodesic line $\ell$ its germ $v_\ell$ at its footpoint $\ell(0)$.
 Let $\wt \FF^\natural_c:\G X\ra \RR$ be the $\Ga$-invariant map obtained by precomposing the potential $\wt F_c:T^1 X\ra \RR$ with this canonical projection:

-Let $\FF^\natural_c:\Ga\bs \G X\ra \RR$ be its quotient map, which is continuous, as a composition of continuous maps.
+Let $\FF^\natural_c:\Ga\bs \G X\ra \RR$ be its quotient map, which is continuous as a composition of continuous maps.

-The following result proves that the Gibbs measure of $(\Ga,F_c)$ for the continuous time geodesic flow on $\Ga\bs\G X$ is an equilibrium state for the potential $\FF^\natural_c$.
+The following result proves that the Gibbs measure of $(\Ga,F_c)$ for the continuous time geodesic flow on $\Ga\bs\G X$, once renormalised to be a probability measure, is an equilibrium state for the potential $\FF^\natural_c$.
 We start by recalling the definition of an equilibrium state for a possibly unbounded potential under a flow.\footnote{This requires only minor modifications to the definition given in the Introduction for bounded potentials.}